July 17 column: Vegetable garden update

 vegetable garden update, onions

 In it, I discuss how most of the veggies are growing.
 In general, everything is doing well.
 The artichokes are finally putting on new growth (although I did lose a plant to a stealthy gopher recently, grrrr!).
-The peas are just about done for the season, but we’ve really been enjoying both the ‘Laxton’s Progress’ and ‘Sugar Magnolia’.
+The peas are just about done for the season, but we’ve really been ‘Laxton’s Progress’ and ‘Sugar Magnolia’.

 pole beans, vegetable garden update